KnicKnic/WASM-ImageMagick/Readme.md

 ### Loading directly from html file

 If you are not working in a npm development environment you can still load the library bundle .js file.
 It supports being imported as JavaScript standard module or as a UMD module.
-Again, don't forget to copy `magick.js`, `magick.wasm` in the same folder as your html file.:

 #### Importing magickApi.js as a JavaScript standard module:

-Basic version, copy `magickApi.js` as well.
+Basic version, just reference online https://knicknic.github.io/wasm-imagemagick/magickApi.js no files needed at all.

 See [samples/rotate#code](samples/rotate#code).